 532.112-1 Subcontractor assertions of nonpayment.

-If you determine under FAR 32.112-1 that a contractor's certification of payment is inaccurate in any material respect, report the matter to the Office of Inspector General.
-If appropriate, the Office of Inspector General will forward a report and recommendation to the Department of Justice.
+If the contracting officer determines under FAR 32.112-1 that a contractor's certification of payment is inaccurate in any material respect, the contracting officer shall report the matter to the Office of Inspector General.